(data choirs: marginalia)

 The listener is bedded down in a depression in the forest floor, the abandoned sleeping site of another animal since passed on.
 They barely stir but enjoy an interval of solitude, the flow of a destinate existence, in currency with winds, birds, thoughts…

-From their hollow in the ground, the listener gives shapes to the flickerings of shadows: is it the Great Blue Heron who has crossed July’s threshold with the Glossy Ibis, the Purple Martin, the Peregrine Falcon, the Louisiana Waterthrush, the Downy Woodpecker?
+From their hollow in the ground, the listener gives shapes to the flickerings of shadows: is it the Great Blue Heron who has crossed July’s threshold with the Glossy Ibis, the Peregrine Falcon, the Louisiana Waterthrush?

 The sun is below the horizon; in the lower atmosphere of the falling Earth the Wood Pewee’s song disperses the remaining afternoon light.